-AI Coding Agents: Notes on the Verification Loop
+AI Coding Agents: The Verification Loop

 Fast generation is useful.
 Blind acceptance is expensive.